William March: Death

 On March 25, 1954, March suffered a mild heart attack and was still recovering when The Bad Seed was published on April 8; he was able to read many of the book's positive reviews.
-He was discharged from the hospital on April 24, but after only three weeks, on the night of May 15, 1954, he died in his sleep of a second and more severe heart attack, at age 60.
+He was discharged from the hospital on April 24, but on the night of May 15, 1954, he died in his sleep of a second and more severe heart attack, at age 60.

 On the morning of March's death, the following paragraph was discovered in his typewriter.
 Entitled "Poor Pilgrim, Poor Stranger", it was presumably written after his discharge from the hospital (his biographer Simmonds surmises it might have been from a book March was working on), and reads:

-March is buried in Evergreen Cemetery in Tuscaloosa, Alabama along with his parents, John Leonard Campbell and Susan March Campbell.
-The inscription on his tombstone reads:

 Literary works

 March's novels are psychological character studies that intertwine his own personal torment—deriving presumably from childhood trauma as well as from his war experiences—with the conflicts spawned by class, family, sexual, and racial matters.
 March's characters, through no fault of their own, tend to be victims of chance.
 He writes that freedom can only be obtained by being true to one's nature and humanity.

 Commenting on March's complete body of work, British-American journalist and broadcaster Alistair Cooke wrote that March was "the most underrated of all contemporary American writers of fiction", citing the author's unique style as "classic modern" and stating that March was "the unrecognized genius of our time."
 Cooke himself championed the anthology A William March Omnibus, which was published two years after March died.
 In 2009, only The Bad Seed and Company K were still in print.
 In 2015, the University of Alabama Press returned to print the three novels in the Pearl County series: Come in at the Door, The Tallons, and The Looking-Glass.